a-nikolaev/wanderers/README.markdown

   * Rumors, information spreading, reputation.
   * Apocalyptic events, villains, and winning conditions.

+### Command line
+  `./wanderers` loads the saved game if it exists, otherwise starts a new game.
+  `./wanderers <seed>` starts a new game with the given seed.
+  `./wanderers ?` starts a new game with a random seed.

 ### Controls
 `Arrow keys` or `h` `j` `k` `l` Movement
 `w` `a` `s` `d` Melee attack